piermafrost/GEOCLIM5_sulf/README.md

 * Run a Pre-Industrial simulation (1850 boundary conditions, 1xCO2) with the GCM you intend to use, preferably with the same set of components and resolution.
 Retrieve the equilibrium annual climatology.
 * Configure GEOCLIM at the given geographic resolution and with 1 CO2 level.
 It will set the model in fixed CO2 mode.
+If you are using the 'GCM' input mode, you will need to remove (or comment) the lines stating the netCDF inputs that are not at 1xCO2 in config/GCM_input_conditions.
+If you are using the 'ascii' input mode, you will need to remove the not-1xCO2 inputs *in the ascii files* (or create new ascii files with only 1xCO2 inputs).
 * For the lithology mask, it is preferable to keep it the same way than you intend to use it for the paleo runs (uniform or spatially-resolved, with same number of classes), while being consistent with present-day lithology.
 * Do a first short run with the pre-industrial forcings to retrieve the silicate weathering flux.
 If you used DynSoil